gbultman2/udacity-DataWarehouse/README.md

 `MANIFEST_BUCKET` - This is the bucket name for the bucket you created in the cloud formation template.

-`MANIFEST_LOG` is the name you want for the log file manifest - it should be a .json file.

-`MANIFEST_SONG` is the name you want for the song-data manifest - it should be a .json file.

 **Step 3:** Create the tables

 Run the file that creates the tables in the database.
 This should create the tables we designed in part 1.